50ButtonsEach/hax-with-flic-osx/README.md

 * `spotify-NextTrack.AppleScript` Moves to the next track.
 Also works with Spotify connect.
 * `spotify-PlayPause.AppleScript` Play or Pause the music.
 Also works with Spotify connect.
 * `spotify-PreviousTrack.AppleScript` Moves to the previous track.
 Also works with Spotify connect.

+**Sonos**

+Notice: All Sonos scripts requires that you find the IP address of your Sonos and then change the script accordingly.

+* `sonos-NextTrack.sh` Skip to next track in your current playing playlist.
+* `sonos-Pause.sh` Pause the playback.
+* `sonos-Play.sh` Play the previously paused playback.
+* `sonos-PlayPauseToggle.sh` Toggle between play and pause.
+* `sonos-PreviousTrack.sh` Skip to the previous track in your current playing playlist.

 **VLC**